AdobeDocs/campaign.en/help/v8/start/v7-to-v8.md

 Use the Marketing Analytics module to analyze and measure data, calculate statistics, simplify and optimize report creation and calculation.
 In addition, create reports and build target populations: once identified, they are stored in lists that can be used in Adobe Campaign (targeting, segmentation, etc.).

-Adobe Campaign cube reports are optimized and bring better scale capabilities than Campaign Classic v7.
-Former limitations on Cubes do not apply in Campaign v8.
+With [Enterprise (FFDA) deployment](../architecture/enterprise-deployment.md), Adobe Campaign cube reports are optimized and bring better scale capabilities than Campaign Classic v7.
+In that specific deployment model, former limitations on cubes do not apply in Campaign v8.

 ## Unavailable features{#gs-unavailable-features}